Study Abroad in Telemark, Norway

 Use the online Interactive Guide to see how students have used study away credit from the Telemark Gateway Program at PLU.
 This tool serves as a starting point for academic planning.
 If a course equivalency is not listed, it may be requested from the appropriate academic department.

 Pacific Lutheran University awards all credits earned in this program.
 Semester-long study away programs fulfill PLU’s Cross Cultural Diversity requirement.

 Course and study tour offerings are subject to change.

 You will live in a student residence hall among Norwegians and other international students.
 You will have a double bedroom with your own bathroom and shower.
 You are provided with a monthly stipend for food, which gives you the freedom to prepare your own food.

-The PLU comprehensive fee for Fall 2015 covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, and visa fees).
+The PLU comprehensive fee for Fall or Spring semester covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, and visa fees).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Some air travel, books, personal excursions, and other miscellaneous expenses are not included in program cost.

 Global Scholar Award